 "The Next Stage of CSR for Canada: Hybrid Corporate Legal Structures and the Growth of Social Enterprise," Research Directions Webinar, presented by the Canadian Business for Social Responsibility and the Canadian Business Ethics Research Network, in partnership with the Canadian Centre for Ethics and Corporate Policy, and funded by SSHRC, 3 June 2013, Toronto, ON (webinars provided to the top three presentations from the CBERN 2013 PhD Winter Research Meeting as voted by all participants, faculty and industry advisors).
 Register to attend the webinar here.

 “The Board’s Role in Corporate Social Responsibility and Sustainability,” Conference Board of Canada Webinar (with Coro Strandberg and Bob Elton), 13 February 2013, Vancouver, BC.

 “Non-Profits and Benefit Corporations,” Guest Lecturer at the UBC Faculty of Law Seminar “Corporate Social Responsibility and the Law” (Law 306) led by Dr. Benjamin Richardson, 6 February 2013, University of British Columbia, Vancouver, BC.

-Member, The Sustainable Companies Project, a global consortium of invited scholars aiming to mitigate climate change by integrating environmental concerns into the decision-making of companies.
-Led by Dr. Beate Sjåfjell of the University of Oslo, Norway.
+Member, The Sustainable Companies Project, a global consortium of invited scholars aiming to mitigate climate change by integrating environmental concerns into the decision-making of companies, and Sustainable Market Actors - Research-Based Transition (SMART), led by Dr. Beate Sjåfjell of the University of Oslo, Norway.